Fired Up!

 Fired Up! is a 2009 American teen sex comedy film directed by Will Gluck (in his directorial debut) who is also credited with writing the film under the pseudonym Freedom Jones.
 The film's plot revolves around two popular high school football players who decide to attend a cheerleading camp for the summer to get close to its 300 female cheerleaders.
-The film was released on February 20, 2009, by Screen Gems.
+The film was released on February 20, 2009, by Screen Gems (through Sony Pictures Releasing).
 The film received negative reviews from critics and audiences and was a commercial flop, having grossed $18.5 million against a $20 million budget.

 Plot

-Nick Brady and Shawn Colfax are two popular football players at the fictional Gerald R. Ford High School who manage to get out of football camp and later con their way into the cheerleading squad after overhearing a conversation about the camp's abundant female population of three hundred cheerleaders.
-Their objective is to infiltrate the cheerleading camp in order to meet girls.
-While attending a cheer camp, Nick and Shawn realize that they actually enjoy cheering and they start to care about their squad as well as the cheer competition.
+Nick Brady and Shawn Colfax are popular high school football players who con their way into cheerleading camp in order to meet girls.

+While attending the cheer camp, not only do Nick and Shawn hook up with girls, but they realize that they actually enjoy cheerleading.
+As they start to care about their squad and the cheer competition, they help motivate their teammates to improve and to believe in themselves.
 Shawn develops feelings for the head cheerleader, Carly Davidson, and Nick chases after Diora, their camp coach's wife.

-Carly and the rest of the squad soon find out about the boys' true motives for attending cheer camp.
-Carly's boyfriend, Dr. Rick, also reveals that Nick and Shawn initially planned to leave cheer camp before the cheer competition.
+Carly and the rest of the squad soon find out about the boys' original motives for attending cheer camp, thanks to her boyfriend 'Dr. Rick'.
+The freshman pre-med student pulls out two bus tickets Nick had bought, revealing that Nick and Shawn initially planned to leave cheer camp before the cheer competition.
 They leave camp after being ejected from the squad.

-While attending a party at their friend's house, the guys discover that they are genuinely fond of cheer camp and want their squad to succeed.
-They decide to return to cheer camp and help the squad in the cheer competition.
+While attending a party at their football team friend's house, Nick and Shawn realize they are genuinely fond of cheer camp and want their squad to succeed.
+Not enjoying themselves as much as they expected, they sneak away.
+Nick and Shawn return to cheer camp to help the squad in the cheer competition.

-While the guys are doing their routine, Carly notices Rick is cheating on her with their rivals' head cheerleader, Gwyneth.
-Shawn and Carly later focus all of their attention to the routine.
-The squad's routine results in their best finish yet, with a perfect attempt at executing the "Fountain of Troy" maneuver.
-However, when the squad go for executing the forbidden maneuver, Shawn accidentally goes for a triple backflip instead of a double like Carly and backflips into the water in front of them.
-The crowd gasps at the impact and the squad rushes to help, but Shawn manages to emerge and yells "Tigers!" before losing consciousness.
-Although the squad did not win the contest, they place ten spots better than they did last year.
+While the guys are doing their final competition routine, Carly sees Rick cheating on her with their rivals' head cheerleader, Gwyneth.
+So, Shawn and Carly later focus all of their attention on the routine.
+At the last minute they change out the squad's safe routine for the "Fountain of Troy" maneuver.

+It results in their best finish yet, although their almost perfect attempt at executing the forbidden maneuver fails at the end.
+Shawn accidentally goes for a triple backflip instead of a double like Carly and backflips into the water in front of them.
+The crowd gasps at the impact and the squad rushes to help, but Shawn manages to emerge shouting "Tigers!" before losing consciousness.

+Although the squad did not win the contest, they place ten spots better than they had the previous year.
 The film ends when Nick and Shawn end up with their love interests, with Shawn and Carly kissing each other.